MCP Server¶

 Audience: Developers who want to give an AI assistant (Claude Desktop, Claude Code, Cursor, or any other MCP-capable client) the ability to inspect, complete, and diagnose ExpresZo expressions.

-ExpresZo ships an MCP (Model Context Protocol) server that wraps the language service and exposes it over stdio.
+The MCP (Model Context Protocol) server wraps the language service and exposes it over stdio.
 Once it is wired into your MCP client, the model can ask the server for completions, hover information, syntax highlighting, and diagnostics for any ExpresZo expression — making it dramatically easier for an assistant to author or debug expressions without guessing at the supported functions and syntax.

 What it does¶